gofractally/psibase/doc/psidk/src/run-infrastructure/cli/psibase.md

 `psibase` [`-a` *url*] `upload` [`-r`] [`-t` *content-type*] *source* [*dest*] `-S` *sender*

-Upload a file to a service.
-The service must provide a `storeSys` action.
+Upload a file to a service's subdomain.
+The file will be stored to and served from the sender's namespace within the `sites` service.

 - `-r`, `--recursive`